All Those SpongeBob Memes Explained

 Head Out Meme

 It’s often paired with the phrase, “Ight, Imma Head Out.”
 The meme is for leaving a situation that makes you uncomfortable.
-It’s strange how memes can be used out of context and still be perfect for so many situations.
+Even when used completely out of the image’s original context, a meme can still be perfect for so many situations.

 What’s your favorite SpongeBob SquarePants meme?
 Let us know in the comments, and don’t forget to Let Your Geek Sideshow!